A systems thinker

 I've always been drawn to the intersection of intellectual rigor and accessible communication.
 The idea that complex systems can be explained simply — that precision and warmth aren't opposites — is what drives how I write, how I lead, and how I build.

 My writing doesn't sound like a committee.
 It sounds like a specific person with a clear point of view — because it is.
 I believe the most persuasive content is also the most honest: it doesn't manipulate, it illuminates.
-It doesn't sell, it serves.

 Whether I'm crafting a go-to-market narrative, a sales enablement deck, or a long-form thought leadership piece, the voice is always the same: direct, considered, a little unexpected, and always in service of the reader's next decision.